-Is Friday the 13th really unlucky?
+Why Friday the 13th really is unlucky for some

 Why is Friday the 13th seen as unlucky?

 Many cultures and religious traditions consider Friday an unlucky day and 13 an unlucky number.
 In numerology, 13 is deemed an “irregular number”, associated with chaos and misfortune.

 Historically, Friday was the day people were hanged in Britain, while the Christian tradition generally holds that Jesus was crucified on a Friday.
 Geoffrey Chaucer in the Canterbury Tales also references it as an unlucky day: “And on a Friday fell all this mischance,” he writes.

 In addition, the number 13 has long had a supernatural connection.
 Looking through court records of 16th century witch trials, there are multiple references to the “fact” that 13 witches are needed to form a coven, according to the Encyclopedia of Witches, Witchcraft and Wicca.

 Another story suggests the Friday the 13th superstition comes from the imprisonment and execution of hundreds of Knights Templar by the French king Philip IV in on Friday 13 October 1307.
 The theory was popularised by Dan Brown’s 2003 novel The Da Vinci Code.
 According to National Geographic, however, “although some of the Knights Templar were arrested on Friday, October 13, 1307, that isn’t the origin of the superstition”.

 The magazine says that despite the truth to the story, it is more than likely a false association: “sometimes people make things up to give recent phenomena like Friday the 13th a more profound, historical origin.”

 Whatever its true origin, the widespread superstition explains why many hotels and apartment buildings do not have a 13th floor and why some passenger planes do not have a row 13.

 Is Friday the 13th actually unlucky?